offsoc/forgejo/options/setting/config-cheat-sheet.md

   ```

 - <a name="service.CAPTCHA_TYPE" href="#service.CAPTCHA_TYPE">`service.CAPTCHA_TYPE`</a>:
   Type of captcha you want to use.
-Options: image, recaptcha, hcaptcha, mcaptcha, cfturnstile:
+Options: image, recaptcha, hcaptcha, mcaptcha, cfturnstile.:
   ```ini
   CAPTCHA_TYPE = image
   ```